cqian19/Roblox-Valk-Currency-Trader/README.md

+## As of April 14, 2016, the trade currency system was removed and this bot no longer works.
 # Roblox Valk Trade Currency Bot  <image height=45 width=45 src=./valktcbot/images/bot_icon.png>
-Valk TC Bot is a new, fully-functional Roblox trade currency bot built with an easy-to-use GUI using [PySide](https://pyside.github.io/docs/pyside/index.html).
+Valk TC Bot is a Roblox trade currency bot built with an easy-to-use GUI using [PySide](https://pyside.github.io/docs/pyside/index.html).
 The bot trades between currencies to make a profit.

 ## Updates
- **4/2 - Roblox is removing the trade currency system on 4/13.
-After that date, this bot will no longer be functional.
-I am releasing the final version of this bot today for people who want to get last minute trades in.
-It's been a good run.**
+ **4/14 Trade currency removed.
+Bot no longer works.**

  **v2.5 - 4/2 Final release.
 View the release notes [here!][current_download]**